deleeuwd/gptcache-cost-aware/benchmark/EVICTION_BENCH.md

 - `--seed` : random seed for reproducibility (default: 42)
 - `--no-simulate-latency` : disable latency simulation for dummy provider (flag)

+- `--p95` : include p95 (95th percentile) latency in the printed and saved results (flag, off by default)
+- `--p99` : include p99 (99th percentile) latency in the printed and saved results (flag, off by default)

 ## Workloads and mock data (how workloads are constructed)

 The benchmark builds workloads using `benchmark/mock_data_loader.py`.
 The script defines a set of default workload configurations and then calls `load_mock_data(...)` to materialize each workload.